IDVault-2023/capstone-g2-2023/README.md

 ## PROBLEM STATEMENT

-<p>Our synthesis project, titled "Mitigate Electoral Fraud and Inefficiencies Through Verifiable
+<p>Our synthesis project, titled "Reduce Voter Fraud and Inefficiencies Through Verifiable
 Audit Trails," stems from the observation that current electoral processes are susceptible to fraud and inefficiencies due to insufficient trust in existing verification systems.
 Electoral fraud and inefficiencies in the electoral process undermine citizens' confidence in the